 What Early PC Had An Unofficial “Sound Card” Driven By Excessive Radio Interference?

-Answer: The Tandy TSR-80 Model I
+Answer: The Tandy TRS-80 Model I

-Early computers lacked discrete sound cards/modules and often times didn’t even sport a simple on-board PC speaker.
+Early computers lacked discrete sound cards/modules and often didn’t even sport a simple on-board PC speaker.
 That didn’t stop early PC enthusiasts from enjoying sound, however indirectly and unintentionally, with an early model personal computer.

-The Tandy TRS-80 Model I was manufactured by the Tandy corporation and sold by Radio Shack from 1977 to 1981.
-Hobbyists quickly discovered that if you placed an AM-band radio next to the computer it would generate sound.
-The sound wasn’t encoded into the programs or even an intentional feature included with the computer.
+The Tandy TRS-80 Model I was manufactured by the Tandy Corporation and sold by RadioShack from 1977 to 1981.
+Hobbyists quickly discovered that if you placed an AM-band radio next to the computer, it could be used to provide sounds.
+The sounds weren’t encoded into the programs or even an intentional feature included with the computer itself.

 The Model I was so poorly shielded and generated such high levels of radio-frequency interference that placing a radio near the unit created quite an array of sound effects.
 The interference-driven sound effects clearly didn’t align themselves with most applications, but were a surprisingly good match for early space-based games.